aposazhennikov/stream-audio-to-web/README.md

 - Add HEAD http requests for monitoring (UptimeRobot has only this type of requests in free ver.) - DONE ✅
   - Added support for HEAD requests for monitoring

+- Add volume normalization to prevent sudden volume changes - DONE ✅
+  - Added audio normalization module for consistent volume levels
+  - Implemented volume level analysis and adjustments
+  - Added configuration options to enable/disable normalization
+  - Created unit and e2e tests for the new functionality

 ## Shuffle Mode

 The application supports automatic track shuffling with flexible configuration options: